 Hospitalization can magnify age-related physiologic changes and increase morbidity.

 Only seriously ill older patients who cannot be appropriately cared for elsewhere should be hospitalized.
-Hospitalization itself poses risks to older patients because it involves confinement, immobility, diagnostic testing, and treatments (particularly changes in drug regimens).
-When patients are transferred to or from a hospital, drugs are likely to be added or changed, leading to a higher risk of adverse effects Reasons for Drug-Related Problems Drug-related problems are common in older adults and include drug ineffectiveness, adverse drug effects, overdosage, underdosage, inappropriate treatment, inadequate monitoring, nonadherence... read more .
+Hospitalization itself poses risks to older patients because it involves confinement, immobility, diagnostic testing, exposure to infectious organisms.
+When patients are transferred to or from a hospital, drugs are likely to be added or changed, leading to a higher risk of adverse effects Reasons for Drug-Related Problems Drug-related problems are common in older adults and include drug ineffectiveness, adverse drug effects, overdosage, underdosage, inappropriate treatment, inadequate monitoring, nonadherence... read more and of miscommunication of the drug change.
 Treatment in hospitals can be dehumanizing and impersonal.
 Acute hospital care should last only long enough to allow successful transition to home care, a skilled nursing facility, or an outpatient rehabilitation program.

 The outcome of hospitalization appears to be poorer with increasing age, although physiologic age is a more important predictor of outcome than is chronologic age.
 Outcome is better for patients hospitalized because of elective procedures (eg, joint replacement) than for those hospitalized because of serious disorders (eg, multisystem organ failure).